Final | February 2022 | v2.0.1 | OFFICIAL - Public | QGCDG (ICT Strategic Sourcing)

 Queensland Government Enterprise Architecture (QGEA) policy

-Relevant policies and information standards include:
+Relevant policies include:

 ICT industry development